Expert Opinion | Amazon of the Future – this is how the marketplace will develop

 Igor Branopolski

 Igor originally started as a seller on Amazon.
 Based on his own experiences, he then founded the company SELLERLOGIC and now offers software solutions for sellers on Amazon.
-This way, he has a close connection to the topics that really interest sellers.
+This gives him a close connection to the topics that really interest sellers.

 AMALYZE